frankrobnik/frankrobnik/README.md

 ---

-**Technologies, Frameworks and Libraries I have used in the past and am looking forward to use again**
+**Technologies, frameworks and libraries that I have used in the past and would like to use again**

 JavaScript, TypeScript, Node, HTML, CSS, SCSS, React, React Native, AngularJS, Gatsby, ExpressJs, Koa, Apollo, Postgres, MongoDB, mongooe.js, GraphQL